 New Store Setup

-Merchants with an existing ShopKeep store don’t need to start from scratch to set up another.
-Learn to add a new store to your account, copy inventory and customers, and complete the new location’s setup.
+Merchants with an existing ShopKeep store don’t need to start fresh when setting up a new store location.
+Learn how to add a new store to your account, copy inventory and customers, and complete setup of the new location.

 Opening your very first ShopKeep store?
 Start with the Sign Up to Sign In article instead.